Deeparajula/openweathermap/README.md

         - Region Code = ‘ASIA’.

 Solution :
-2.1 Verify companies with the reporting date is equal to the today date 2.2 Verify companies with the reporting date not equal to the today date 2.3 Verify companies with the reporting date is in future dates 2.4 Verify companies with the Frequency of the load is Daily 2.5 Verify companies with the latest file loaded for the entity with Flag Y 2.6 Verify companies with the latest file loaded for the entity with Flag not equal to Y 2.7 Verify companies with the Region code as ASIA
+2.1 Verify companies with the reporting date is equal to the today date.
+2.2 Verify companies with the reporting date not equal to the today date.
+2.3 Verify companies with the reporting date is in future dates.
+2.4 Verify companies with the Frequency of the load is Daily.
+2.5 Verify companies with the latest file loaded for the entity with Flag Y.
+2.6 Verify companies with the latest file loaded for the entity with Flag not equal to Y.
+2.7 Verify companies with the Region code as ASIA.
-2.8 Verify companies with the region code as ASIA and reporting date is equal to the today date 2.9 Verify companies with the region code as ASIA, reporting date is equal to the today date and Frequency of the load is DAILY
+2.8 Verify companies with the region code as ASIA and reporting date is equal to the today date.
+2.9 Verify companies with the region code as ASIA, reporting date is equal to the today date and Frequency of the load is DAILY.
 2.10 Verify companies, with all the right combinations.